Alumni

-Haley Colgate is a PhD student in the Department of Mathematics.
+Haley Colgate Kottler is a data scientist at Western Governors University.
+She completed her PhD in Mathematics in 2026.
 She graduated from Colorado College in 2020 with a BA in mathematics.
 Her research interests are quantitative justice, interdisciplinary data analysis, and computational psychiatry.
 Outside of research, she enjoy knitting and playing guitar.

 Hannah Olson-Williams

-Hannah Olson-Williams in a PhD student in the Epidemiology program.
-She also serves as a project assistant for County Health Rankings and Roadmaps.
+Hannah joined IHME as a fellow in 2026.
+In 2024, she finished her PhD in the Epidemiology program, where she served as a project assistant for County Health Rankings and Roadmaps.
 Hannah earned a BS in math from Case Western Reserve University.
 Prior to beginning graduate school, Hannah served as a Peace Corps Volunteer in Lesotho, Southern Africa.
 Her research is looking to examine how/whether we should account for migration when measuring health in US counties.

 Ken Nieser